Joint Pilot and Unknown Data-based Localization for OFDM Opportunistic Radar Systems

 Regarding range estimation, as expected at high \glspl{snr}, the data term does not provide information about $\UErange$ and our method performs similarly to \pilotMethod.
 More surprisingly, at low \gls{snr} values (between $\SI{-30}{\decibel}$ and $\SI{-20}{\decibel}$), the range estimation is more accurate as it benefits from improved \gls{aoa} estimates during the joint optimization.
 A shift of \SI{1}{\decibel} in \gls{snr} is notably observed on the HitRate curve.

+The reported gains hold for all constellation sizes considered.
+As expected, the proposed method is \textbf{constellation-agnostic}.
+In contrast, the \gls{dd} approach shows degraded range estimation for larger constellations (the \gls{rmse} drop shifts to higher \gls{snr}), while \gls{aoa} estimation remains unaffected.
+This asymmetry arises because \gls{aoa} is derived from phase differences across antennas, which are independent of the transmitted symbols, whereas range relies on phase differences across subcarriers, where different communication symbols are sent, hence requiring correct demodulation to guide the estimator toward the true value.

 Another observation can be drawn: at \gls{snr} values below \SI{-20}{\decibel}, the \gls{dd} approach performs worse than the pilot-based method.
-This can be explained by the fact that data detection errors become so significant that they degrade the channel estimates when using the full sequence of $\numP + \numD$ symbols compared to using only the $\numP$ pilots.
+This can be explained by the fact that data detection errors become so significant that they degrade the equalized observations $\channelVecEst$ when using the full sequence of $\numP + \numD$ symbols compared to using only the $\numP$ pilots.